Check your credit history.

 If it’s financially feasible, try to make a 20% down payment.
 A 20% down payment will eliminate the need for mortgage insurance or a second lien on the home.
 The amount of your down payment could impact your mortgage loan rate.
 Determining your down payment amount is an important step in preparing to buy a house.

 Enjoy house hunting knowing that the property you fall in love with is one you can afford.
-Once you have your pre-approved purchase price, you can focus on your real estate wish list.
+Once you have your pre-qualified purchase price, you can focus on your real estate wish list.
 Various factors come into play when shopping for a home, such square footage, closet space, floor plan, outdoor area, kitchen, and much more.
 Make a list of the features you consider most important and keep these items in mind as you evaluate each home.
-You might need to be flexible as you start narrowing down your search, but a pre-approval and pre-planning can help you stay on track.
+You might need to be flexible as you start narrowing down your search, but a pre-qualification and pre-planning can help you stay on track.

 Consider the future of your investment.